[PhD – What’s coming next] Career options after your PhD (September 30, 2020)

 [yDiv] Introduction to career planning (August 6, 2020)

-Our partner graduate school yDiv offers a career planning workshop for PhD students in their first year.
+Our partner graduate school yDiv offered a career planning workshop for PhD students in their first year.

 Career planning is a process that requires i.a. self-reflection, exploring of options and networking – activities that young researchers should engage in right from the beginning of their PhD project.
-This short introductory course is designed to give new doctoral researchers an overview of career planning and to create awareness for its importance.
-The following topics are covered in the course:
+This short introductory course was designed to give new doctoral researchers an overview of career planning and to create awareness for its importance.
+The following topics were covered in the course:

 • What is career planning and why think about it now, at the start of your PhD?